Project-Counter/cop5/source/appendices/b-changes-from-r5.rst

 * **Item becoming the unit of reporting** - Improved OA reporting is one of the major objectives of R5.1, which requires reporting at the level of the item.
 This impacts on reporting of book usage: under R5.1, usage of each Book_Segment (e.g. chapter) MUST be reported as a separate item investigation or request, with multiple item investigations or requests rolled up to 1 title investigation or request per book.
 * **Data_Type** - Many publishers reported difficulties with the restricted list of Data_Types provided in R5, so the list has been expanded and the definitions and use of each Data_Type clarified.
-* **Section_Type** - The impact of the above changes means Section_Type is deprecated in R5.1.
+* **Section_Type** - The impact of the above changes means Section_Type is removed in R5.1.
 * **Access_Type** - R5.1 clarifies where and how COUNTER Access_Types apply.
 R5.1 also introduced revised definitions for Access_Types to better facilitate reporting of open and free materials.
 * **Components** - Required for the Item Report in R5, Components are optional in R5.1 to simplify delivery of Item Reports.
 * **Report headers** - R5.1 added a link to the COUNTER Registry (https://registry.projectcounter.org) to the standard report header in both JSON and tabular reports.
 * **SUSHI URLs** - Starting with Release 5.1, the release version number will need to be included in the SUSHI URL path.
-* **SUSHI authentication** - R5.1 deprecates support for IP-based authentication in the COUNTER_SUSHI API.
-APIKey may be used if a replacement is desired.
+* **SUSHI authentication** - R5.1 removes support for IP-based authentication in the COUNTER_SUSHI API.
+API key may be used if a replacement is desired.
 * **SUSHI endpoints** - The /status endpoint is public in R5.1 to allow users to easily check whether a service is live.
 The /reports endpoint is extended to return information about the first and last months for which data are available.
 We are also introducing separate parameters for common extensions.
-* **JSON** - Key changes are upgrading to the OpenAPI3.1/JSON schema; avoiding duplicate item and parent metadata; simplifying the Performance structure; moving multi-value attributes into Performance; and simplifying Type/Value and Name/Value lists.
+* **JSON** - Key changes are upgrading to the OpenAPI3.1/JSON schema, and other changes that result in a more compact, easier-to-parse schema.

 Smaller and optional changes